Fiction at its Best!

 What is referred to as the Gold Marilyn, truly an iconic image, is in the permanent collection of MoMA

 Iconic 1962 video of Marilyn Monroe singing "Happy Birthday" to President John F. Kennedy.

-"Memoirs of a Woman With Two Lovers,"isabout Anna, a Marilyn Monroe doppelganger begins at this point.
-Anna soon moves to New York to rekindle a childhood friendship with Pop Artist Andy Warhol, but encounters disaster.
-My historical romance novel ends with an emotional bang, as Anna lay in a New York hospital, and President Kennedy is murdered in Dallas.
+"Memoirs of a Woman With Two Lovers," is about Anna, a Marilyn Monroe doppelganger.
+Anna moves to New York to rekindle a childhood friendship with Pop Artist Andy Warhol, but encounters disaster.
+My historical romance novel ends with an emotional bang, as Anna lay in a coma in a New York hospital, and President Kennedy is murdered in Dallas.

 An Exciting New Novel by the Publisher of Circus Magazine